Donald Trump banned from Colorado ballot in historic ruling by state's Supreme Court

 In the ruling issued Tuesday, the court's majority dismissed the arguments that Trump wasn’t responsible for his supporters’ violent attack, which was intended to halt Congress' certification of the presidential vote: “President Trump then gave a speech in which he literally exhorted his supporters to fight at the Capitol,” they wrote.

-Colorado Supreme Court Justices Richard L. Gabriel, Melissa Hart, William W. Hood III and Monica Márquez ruled for the petitioners.
+Colorado Supreme Court Justices Richard L. Gabriel, Melissa Hart, Monica Márquez and Hood ruled for the petitioners.
 Chief Justice Brian D. Boatright dissented, arguing the constitutional questions were too complex to be solved in a state hearing.
 Justices Maria E. Berkenkotter and Carlos Samour also dissented.

 “Our government cannot deprive someone of the right to hold public office without due process of law,” Samour wrote in his dissent.
 “Even if we are convinced that a candidate committed horrible acts in the past — dare I say, engaged in insurrection — there must be procedural due process before we can declare that individual disqualified from holding public office.”